-- To meet with advisees during orientation week and at least once each term thereafter. - To keep informed of the advisee's progress in order to be aware of potential difficulties in areas that include, but are not limited to: - Health; - Employment; - Academic performance; - Personal concerns; and, - To foster advisee's self-assessment and reflection as part of the student's professional development. - To review and discuss the Professional Advancement & Community Engagement (PACE) process with the student. - To review periodic assignments as identified by Course Directors (e.g., Complex Cases course). - To respond to requests from students, faculty, the SPC, or the Associate Chair for Professional Education should personal or academic problems arise. - To keep a record of each meeting and to document unusual incidents.
+- To meet with advisees during orientation week and at least once each term thereafter. - To review and discuss the Professional Advancement & Community Engagement (PACE) process with the student. - To keep informed of the advisee's progress in order to be aware of potential difficulties in areas that include, but are not limited to: - Health; - Employment; - Academic performance; - Personal concerns; and, - To foster advisee's self-assessment and reflection as part of the student's professional development. - To review periodic assignments as identified by Course Directors (e.g., Complex Cases course). - To respond to requests from students, faculty, the SPC, or the Associate Chair for Professional Education should personal or academic problems arise. - To keep a record of each meeting and to document unusual incidents.

-Changing Advisors
+Changing PACE Advisors